axcelerateai/urdu-handwriting-recognition-using-deep-learning/README.md

-**This project was done in collaboration with [Naeem Maqsood](https://github.com/MNMaqsood) and Abdur Rehman Ali.
-For a detailed description visit: https://shehryar-malik.github.io/theses/sp.**

----
+Status: Archive (code is provided as-is, no updates expected)

-This repository implements three deep learning architectures using TensorFlow.
+This is an open-source OCR for Urdu handwritten documents.
+It contains three deep learning architectures built using TensorFlow 1.x.

 1. RNN-CTC Architectures
 2. CNN-RNN-CTC Architecture